Outdoor Speaker Depot Blog

 Omni-directional speakers radiate sound evenly in a 360° pattern, so you’ll hear rich and immersive audio whether you’re sitting down or walking around the backyard.
 These incredible outdoor speakers bring your music to life, making it sound like your own personal concert outdoors.
 They are popular in a wide variety of outdoor settings, including backyards, resorts, hotels, and even theme parks.

 Surface Mount Speakers (Patio Speakers)

 Surface mount speakers are designed to be mounted on a surface such as the outside wall of your home.
 They could also be mounted to walls or even trees.
 Consider whether you’re comfortable drilling into your surfaces before opting into this style.

-Landscape speakers are designed to blend into the landscape and usually look like something else you might find in your yards, such as garden lights or even our famous 'frog' speakers.
+Landscape speakers are designed to blend into the landscape and usually look like something else you might find in your yards, such as garden lights.

 TIP: Do not forget to add at least one subwoofer to create the best possible sound.